 T. Rebagay, P.E. - Supervising Engineer

 Reviews all construction plans from a traffic engineering perspective, such as the need for traffic signs, pavements markings, and traffic control.
-This section also provides plan review for relevent Capital Improvement Plans (CIP).
+This section also provides plan review for relevant Capital Improvement Projects.

 Johana E. Clark, P.E., PTOE - Supervising Engineer